 Let’s be honest.
 Wild camping and camping in general, requires some effort.
 You need to get yourself out there with all the equipment and prepare everything yourself.
-You got to know what to take camping, where to pitch your tent, how to keep yourself warm, what to eat and where to find water.
+You need to know what to take camping (your wild camping essentials!) where to pitch your tent, how to keep yourself warm, what to eat and where to find water.
 It’s not that easy.

 Or is it?